 Are you beige or vanilla?
-As well as being shades of cream, these colour names are now being used to describe boring, uninteresting people and things – maybe even your office.
+As well as being shades of cream, these colour names are now being used to describe boring, uninteresting people and things – maybe even the office design and build you have chosen.

-As interior design and space planning specialists, we recognize there is a time and place for neutral colours – especially in the workplace – but adding a vibrant shade or pastel hue will bring your office to life and reinforce your brand.
+As interior design and office fit out specialists, we recognize there is a time and place for neutral colours – especially in the workplace – but adding a vibrant shade or pastel hue will bring your office to life and reinforce your brand.

 The colour of 2018, according to PANTONE®, is Ultra Violet (18-3838 if you’re briefing a graphic designer).
 It’s a regal shade bringing to mind night skies and Dairy Milk chocolate but we appreciate that unless your brand features this specific purple, it might be hard to incorporate into a design.